 The Cape Ann Watch ~Dedications

 The Ernestina~Morrissey Crew has several diverse watches.
 There are folks, whether by family or geography, that know her best as Effie M.Morrissey.
 The Cape Ann Watch, some from ship builder and fishing families, feel the strongest ties to her Grand Banks days over 100 years ago!
 From Nova Scotia and across the United States supporters reach out to SEMA.
+Read more about the Fishing Years, 1894-1914, on the timeline HERE and scroll down.

 If you would like to make a donation for the Fisherman’s Staysail we will gladly post your dedication below.
 Just click the yellow DONATE button on the right.